Planning and Community Development

-Must have a valid Washington State Driver’s License.
-Desired certifications: Must keep updated certification requirements for Washington State Water/Sewer Operator III Certification, EPA facilitates changes.
-Must successfully pass a WATCH and Tribal background check.
+Must have valid Washington State Driver’s License.
+Must successfully pass a Tribal and WATCH background check.

-While performing the duties of this job, the employee is frequently required to stand, walk, sit, use hands to finger, handle, or feel.
-Reach with hands and arms, climb or balance, stoop, kneel, crouch or crawl, talk or hear, and taste or smell.
-The employee is frequently required to lift and/or move up to 50 pounds and occasionally required to lift and/or move up to 100 pounds.
-The vision requirements for this position are: close vision, distance vision, color vision, peripheral vision, depth perception, and ability to focus.
+While performing the duties of this job, the employee is frequently required to sit; and use hands to finger, handle, or feel.
+The employee is occasionally required to stand; walk; reach with hands and arms; climb or balance; and stoop, kneel, crouch, or crawl.
+The employee must occasionally lift and/or move up to 25 pounds.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.